beaugunderson/ip-address/README.md

 - Whether a given address is valid
 - Whether one address is a valid subnet of another
 - Number of subnets of a certain size in a given address
+- What special properties a given address has (multicast prefix, unique local address prefix, etc.)